 - Healthcare Public Health and Preventing Premature Mortality.

 - In recognition of the importance of the prevention in healthcare, the Health Improvement Commission for Guernsey and Alderney was established in 2018.
-The Health Improvement Commission is an independent body that brings together public, private and third sectors to help raise awareness, encourage healthy lifestyle choices and take proactive steps to improve islanders' general health and wellbeing, mentally and physically.
+The Health Improvement Commission is an independent body that brings together public, private and third sectors to encourage, enable and empower healthy living in Guernsey and Alderney and take proactive steps to improve islanders' general health and wellbeing, mentally and physically.
 The Commission will focus on the operational delivery of health improvement services and will work with Public Health Services on the following strategies:

 - Healthy weight

 Working alongside Third Sector Organisations, Primary and Secondary Care and Community and Voluntary Services, Public Health is leading the implementation of the Mental Health and Wellbeing Plan.
 A key piece of work that is being led by Public Health Services is a suite of Joint Strategic Needs Assessments to ascertain the health and care requirements of our community.
 The first will be published in the second quarter of 2019 and will examine the needs of older people.
 The aim is to move our reactive model of care to a blend of a proactive model, focusing on prevention and early intervention, and a reactive model, ensuring the availability of high quality health and care services.

 This demonstrates that the Committee for Health & Social Care is moving towards a more collaborative approach of commissioning, which reflects the intent of the Partnership of Purpose Policy Letter.

 Further information about Public Health Services is available from www.gov.gg/publichealthinfo